 Fearless Females in the Bible!
 Twenty Minutes of Torah

 Bite-sized Torah returns this month.
 Join Rabbi Schultz or Rabbi Marion for a brief but meaty Jewish conversation!
 This year we will explore some of the women central to the TaNaKh (Hebrew Bible).
 Drop in!
-This month Rabbi Schultz explores the first women, Eve and Lilith!
-We will meet 11/24, 12/8, 1/5, 2/23, 3/8 and 4/5.
+This month Rabbi Marion will help us learn about Miriam, prophet of Israel and sister of Moses and Aaron!
+We will also meet 3/8 and 4/5.

 The rabbis also told us to never stop learning.
 Whether you are retired or your work allows you to be free on Fridays at noon, this collection of courses may fit your needs!